 Top 5 Heat Resistant Plastic Materials

-When it comes to high-temperature applications, selecting the right material can make all the difference in performance and durability.
-Below are five of the most commonly used heat-resistant plastics that excel in withstanding extreme temperatures without compromising structural integrity.
+Selecting the right material for high-temperature applications can make all the difference in performance and durability.
+Below are the five most commonly used heat-resistant plastics that excel in withstanding extreme temperatures without compromising structural integrity.
 Each material offers unique properties suited for various industrial needs.

 PAI (Polyamide-imide)